liam-0398/rockskunk/README.md

 ## What I have learned from bootstrap compiler mistakes

 - Reverted after changing to record based system.
 Never again.
-- Never again non-array state tracking in the compiler
+- Never again non-array state tracking in the compiler.
+Makes everything much more difficult to reason about for zero benefit.
 - Never a Formal IR
 - Never an AST in general